mzshieh/kotlin20spring/README.md

 ## Lectures and Materials

-+ Will be posted before class
++ Due to COVID-19, the classes will be asynchronous.
++ The lecturer will post materials before class.

 ### Installation guide